 It seems we have acapellas of parts of the album : "Open Fire", "Uppercut", that lead us to think that "Thug 4 Life" could eventually have been added to that project.

-Start of a new project... circa June of 93
+Start of a new project... circa late May - June of 93

-Copy of an early incomplete tracklist the album, and lyrics for "Mr. Middle Finger" song.
-The track #7 "All I Got Is Niggaz" is very probably unrecorded, maybe an early concept for "R U Still Down".
+Copy of an incomplete tracklist of the album, and lyrics for "Mr. Middle Finger" song.
+The track #7 "All I Got Is Niggaz" is very probably unrecorded.

 However, the other titles already appearing in the previous tracklist could eventually be recorded... unless for once 2Pac has only written down the lyrics of his planned songs in order to record them later.
 So early versions of "Dear Lord (Hell Razor)", "If I Wasn't High (Lord Knows)" and "Just Like Me" could exist...

 Given that a part of "Mr Middle Finger" can be heard in "Uppercut" acapella, it could mean both songs have been recorded around the same period, maybe a few days after that draft (if anything from it is already recorded).
-"Bury Me A G" Thug Life version could have been recorded around the same time, like "Hopeless (Intro)", when Mopreme and Thug Life members united for the Thugz 4 Life Tour in August (following Macadoshis).
-Maybe 2Pac and Stretch also recorded "Thug 4 Life" around that time, also in perspective of that tour.
+"Hopeless (Intro)" was also recorded around that time in August, for the forthcoming Thugz 4 Life tour.

-"Here We Go", "Open Fire", "Wonda Why They Call U Bitch" and "Who Do U Luv ?" could be from September of 93... just before Natasha Walker who was recording with 2Pac (maybe "Don't Leave" or "Wonda Why They Call U Bitch") when she discovered Dogg Pound were listening to the Thug Life demo tape...
+"Here We Go", "Open Fire", "Wonda Why They Call U Bitch" and "Who Do U Luv ?" could be more likely from September of 93... just before Natasha Walker who was recording with 2Pac (maybe "Don't Leave", "Wonda Why They Call U Bitch", or "Shit Don't Stop") discovered Dogg Pound listening to the Thug Life demo tape...

 Thug Life 1 (West Coast) / Thug Life 2 (East Coast)